Video Game Law

 - Where did the concept for a game originate?
 If you took the idea from your favorite comic book or film, you should seek permission before moving forward.

 - Did the person who did voice over work sign a contract making clear that he or she has no ownership interest in the final product?
-You could get a slew of calls from individuals looking for additional money based on the success of a game or app they contributed to.
+You could get a slew of calls from individuals looking for additional money based on the success of a game or app to which they contributed.

 - Does the person or company providing start-up money to develop your game own a stake in your development company, or are they simply giving you a loan that must be repaid when your profits start rolling in?
 If you incorrectly assume that you received a loan, you could end up with some unwanted business partners who will not go away easily.

-Imagine you are at E3, GDC, or Inidecade, and are presented with a publishing deal.
-Do you have someone who can help you understand what's in the deal?
+- Imagine you are at E3, GDC, PAX, or Inidecade, and are presented with a publishing deal.
+Do you have someone who can help you understand what's in the deal, what revisions you should request, or whether you should sign it?